 Depending on the degree of the alcohol use disorder, detoxification may be the first necessary step of recovery.
-If so, an alcoholism care plan should include a medically supervised detox and withdrawal program.
-Detoxing from alcohol can be risky, so it is best to be monitored by trained medical detox personnel who carefully monitor vital signs and will help ease the withdrawal symptoms with medications.
+If so, an alcoholism care plan should include a ly supervised detox and withdrawal program.
+Detoxing from alcohol can be risky, so it is best to be monitored by trained residential detox personnel who carefully monitor vital signs and will help ease the withdrawal symptoms with medications.

 Treating an alcohol addiction requires a multi-modal approach that blends traditional evidence-based therapies, such as cognitive behavioral therapy, with group therapy, family counseling, couples counseling, holistic activities like yoga, massage therapy, and mindfulness training.

 The Importance of Aftercare in the Alcoholism Care Plan

 Recovery does not end with the discharge papers from the rehab program, however.
 On the contrary, the real work of recovery begins the day you complete the program and need to navigate the real world once again.
 For this reason, aftercare is an essential component in alcoholism care planning.